jesshowe/basilisk/docs/source/Support/bskReleaseNotes.rst

   To convert prior script to use the new syntax, see :ref:`bskPrinciples-2` for the simple new syntaxt to add C-modules.
 - Modified :ref:`mrpFeedback` to enable the use of a modified control law, and added the integral control torque feedback output message.
+- The Conan dependencies have been fixed to specific recipe versions.
+To prevent the occasional surprise of a recipe which breaks a Basilisk build, recipe versions will be advanced purposefully rather than automatically.

 Version 2.2.0 (June 28, 2023)
 -----------------------------